- Programs of Study

 During the preprofessional years, personal intellectual development leads many students to change professional goals.
 Since there are usually more applicants for these programs than there are spaces available, many students need to pursue alternative goals.
 Therefore, students should plan college programs to give themselves the greatest flexibility in considering other vocations.

-Advising for preprofessional study in the health sciences is conducted through the Preprofessional Advising Office in the University Club.
-Check the pre-health advising website for information on prerequisite courses, events, volunteer opportunities, student pre-health organizations, applications and many other useful resources.
-Students should attend a pre-health advising session at orientation, then begin to follow the Pre-Health Pathway sequence of meetings early in their undergraduate careers to help plan course work and extracurricular experience in preparation for applying to programs of their choice.
-Current students and alumni may schedule pre-health meetings through MyCUHub.
-The Preprofessional Advising Office offers an extensive array of workshops and informational meetings, as well as a spring Health Professions Information Day.
+Advising for preprofessional study in the health professions is conducted through Career Services office in the Center for Community.
+Check the Health Professions Advising website for information on prerequisite courses, events, volunteer opportunities, student pre-health organizations, applications and many other useful resources.
+Students should attend a health professions advising session at orientation, and begin working with a health professions advisor on exploring options, planning extracurricular experiences and utilizing their resources to prepare for applying to programs of their choice.
+Current students and alumni may schedule health professions advising appointments through MyCUHub.
+Career Services offers an extensive array of workshops and informational meetings, as well as the Health Professions Expo.